GenerateIt

 Character Classes (Special Sequences)

-\AMatches the expression to its right at the absolute start of a string whether in single or multi-line mode.
+Matches the expression to its right at the absolute start of a string.

-\ZMatches the expression to its left at the absolute end of a string whether in single or multi-line mode.
+Matches the expression to its left at the absolute end of a string.

 Sets